TelemetryDeck/docs/articles/migrating-to-swift-6.md

 ```

 This tells the compiler to restrict access to the main thread (or "actor", or "queue").
 Calls from other contexts will require an async context with an `await` call.
-This is probably gonna be a very common solution in app projects that consists mostly of UI code.
+This is probably gonna be a very common solution in app projects that consist mostly of UI code.

 Marking the entire type as `@MainActor` immediately created errors for all functions where `NavigationStatus.shared` was being accessed, such as: